johnpapa/shopping-for-codespaces/README.md

     <img src=".docs/debug.png" width=600 alt="debug">

-1. Remove the breakpoint and let the debugger continue to render the web apge.
+1. Remove the breakpoint and let the debugger continue to render the webpage.

    > You notice your hot peppers have been added!
 Now you want to show the changes to your stakeholders before your merge to the `main` branch, so they can test it and confirm it works for them.
 You can do this by making your forwarded ports public.